outofcoffee/imposter/README.md

       }
     }

-You **must** specify the plugin to use in the configuration file.
+**Note:** You must specify the plugin to use in the configuration file.
 See the examples in this document for possible values.

 ## Simple (static response files)